 You can either register and complete your application using the UCAS online system, or do it through your school or college and they'll send it to UCAS on your behalf.
 However, with the latter it's important to confirm the deadline, as it may be earlier than the one set by UCAS.

 Alternatively, if you've already left college, or you're an international student looking to study in the UK, you'll need to register with UCAS as an individual and apply through their online system, while adhering to the timeframe set out below.

 Online applications for full-time undergraduate study are made at UCAS Undergraduate: Apply and Track, where you'll be able to find all details relating to entry requirements and filling in the information.
 When applying, you can select up to five courses at different universities.
 However, you can only apply once in a cycle.

 The deadline for 2019 applications to be received by UCAS is Sunday 30 June 2019.
 The 2019 application fee is £18 for a single choice, rising to £24 for two choices or more.
 Your college may collect the payment for entry, or could ask you to pay UCAS directly.

 Before the application deadline you'll need to have:

 - filled in all your details, qualifications and courses selected

 - written your personal statement - see personal statements for university applications

-- ensured that your UCAS application fee has been paid.
+- paid your UCAS application fee.